slimgroup/SegyIO.jl/README.md

 # SeisIO.jl
-SeisIO is a Julia package for reading and writing SEGY Rev 1 files.
+SeisIO is a Julia package for reading, writing, and scanning SEGY Rev 1 files.
+A scanned collection of files returns a SeisCon object, which partitions the volume and provides metadata summaries and direct access to all files.

 ## Installation
 SeisIO can be installed using the Julia package manager.
 If you have a Github account, run the following from the Julia REPL: